Danijel-Enoch/lemon-markets-submission/06-roadmap-and-milestones.md

 * **Oracle Decentralization:** Transition from current centralized oracle to a decentralized price feed system to eliminate single points of failure.
 * **Advanced Features:** Implement additional trading tools such as stop-loss orders, take-profit mechanisms, and portfolio management features.
 * **Token Launch:** Deploy the LOOP governance token with fee-sharing mechanisms and distribute airdrops to early beta users.
-* **Ecosystem Integration:** Develop APIs and partnerships with portfolio trackers, trading bots, and other Solana DeFi protocols.
+* **Ecosystem Integration:** Develop APIs and partnerships with portfolio trackers, trading bots, and other Zircuit DeFi protocols.

 ## Anticipated Timeline